swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-4-reproduce-the-ml-experiment-with-dvc.md

 ### Commit the changes

-Commit the changes to the local Git repository.
+Commit the changes to the local Git repository:

 ```sh title="Execute the following command(s) in a terminal"
 # Commit the changes